 With the city’s long, grey winters, time on the grass and under the stars is never wasted, and the Czech passion for theatre shines through at Letní Letná.
-It’s no accident that the first freely elected president after the Second World War was a playwright, and Vaclav Havel is surely smiling somewhere as he witnesses the crowds packing into tents on this small promontory overlooking Old Town to cheer on the New Age-style acrobatics of Cirque Trottola.
+It’s no accident that the first freely elected president after the Second World War was a playwright, and Vaclav Havel is surely smiling somewhere as he witnesses the crowds packing into tents on this small promontory overlooking Old Town to cheer on some of the performers' incredible acrobatic feats.

 Boats on the Vltava river, upstream from the embankment known as Náplavka